Luc1eSky/finsim_data_exploration/README.md

 Project Repository:
 The complete project, including the source code (developed using the Flutter Framework) of the game, can be found on GitHub: https://github.com/Luc1eSky/financial_literacy_game

-The game can also be checked out here: https://financelitsim.web.app/#/
+The game (web application) itself can be checked out here: https://financelitsim.web.app/#/

 Note: